mathwhiz1212/A-Coalition-At-War/README.md

 Linux: `~/.local/share/endless-sky/plugins/`

-3. Unzip the .zip file.
+3. Decompress/"Unzip" the zip file.
+4. Start Endless Sky.
+You should be able to see "A Coalition at War" under Preferences > Plugins.
-4. If you have problems, open an issue: https://github.com/mathwhiz1212/A-Coalition-At-War/issues/new/choose
+5. If you have problems, open an issue: https://github.com/mathwhiz1212/A-Coalition-At-War/issues/new/choose

 ## Using

-Land on Tebuteb's Table in the Tebuteb system and you will be asked to investigate an anomaly.
+Land on Tebuteb's Table or Forpelog and you will be asked to investigate an anomaly.
 Accept the mission and you'll be on your way.

 # Contributing

-Please give me mission ideas.

 [Feature Requests](https://github.com/mathwhiz1212/A-Coalition-At-War/issues/new?template=feature_request.md)